selfishprimate/curated-design-resources/README.md

 ## Frontend Design

 _Suppose you're a designer.
 You also love to write HTML, CSS, JavaScript, and you create gorgeous user interfaces.
 If really so, you're going to love these tools a lot._

+- [Airtable](https://www.airtable.com): Accelerate work and unlock potential with powerful apps that connect your data, workflows and teams.
 - [AngularJS](https://angularjs.org/): AngularJS lets you extend HTML vocabulary for your application.
 - [Bootstrap](https://getbootstrap.com/): Build fast, responsive sites with Bootstrap.
 - [Codepen](https://codepen.io/): CodePen is a social development environment for front-end designers and developers.
 Build and deploy a website, show off your work, build test cases to learn and debug, and find inspiration.